JPhenglavong/CS157A-20/ProjectDesign/ProjectDesignTeam20_Revision2.md

 4. Contains: The playlist will contain a number of songs, which can be none
 5. Include: Song is included in a specific album
 6. Create: An artist will create an album
-7. Will: a user will register for an account to get some advance ability like making a playlist

 Dependency:
 1. A user with an account can play one playlist at a time